PerineumPounder/rPlanetOptimization/README.md

 # rPlanetOptimization

 Organize element search space and allow you to backtest strategies.
+Donate to help a guppy out at **dvuee.wam**

 ## Database
 Wrapper on the csv file for attempts tried located here https://prospectors.online/alchemy/alchemy-table.csv.
 It is recommended that you keep this file up to date in your directory, just download it and replace the old one.
 To instantiate a database see below: